hphelion/documentation/migration-overview-reference.md

 	The key pair file contains text similar to the following:
 	<br><img src="media/keypair_unix.png"  alt="" />

-4. Copy the entire output into a text file on the local system and save it with a .pem extension.
+4. Copy the entire output into a text file on the local system, as shown in the following figure, and save the file with a .pem extension.
+Note the location for future use.
 	<br><img src="media/keypair_copy_text.png"  alt="" />

 ###Generating a Key Pair using the NovaClient CLI### {#keypairnova}